Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been precisely checked, or a piece that is being split, will call for a study to locate the new corners as well as great deal lines in Colorado, which ought to be permanently noted so they will certainly never come to be shed.
+Land that has never ever been specifically surveyed, or a piece that is being split, will certainly require a survey to situate the brand-new edges and also lot lines in Colorado, which ought to be permanently marked so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.